kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 description: ""
 added: "Nov 20 2022"
 tags: [web]
-updatedDate: "Oct 22 2023"
+updatedDate: "Mar 6 2024"
 ---

 ## Connection management
 HTTP mostly relies on TCP for its transport protocol, providing a connection between the client and the server.
 Opening each TCP connection is a resource-consuming operation.
 Several messages must be exchanged between the client and the server.
 Opening and maintaining connections largely impacts the performance of web applications.
-In HTTP/1.x, there are several models: short-lived connections, persistent connections, and HTTP pipelining.

 The original model of HTTP, and the default one in HTTP/1.0, is **short-lived connections**.
 Each HTTP request is completed on its own connection; this means a TCP handshake happens before each HTTP request, and these are serialized.

-A **persistent connection**, also called keep-alive connection, remains open for a period of time, and can be reused for several requests, saving the need for a new TCP handshake, and utilizing TCP's performance enhancing capabilities.
-This connection will not stay open forever: idle connections are closed after some time (a server may use the `Keep-Alive` header to specify a minimum time the connection should be kept open).
-Persistent connections also have drawbacks, even when idling they consume server resources, and under heavy load, DoS attacks can be conducted.
+A **persistent connection**, also called keep-alive connection, remains open for a period of time, and can be reused for several requests, saving the need for a new TCP handshake.
+To put it simply, the HTTP server doesn't close the TCP connection after each response but waits some time if some other HTTP request will come over it too.
+The connection will not stay open forever: idle connections are closed after some time (a server may use the `Keep-Alive` header to specify a minimum time the connection should be kept open).
+If the client doesn't send anything over TCP connection, then a timeout will close the connection; client will of course notice this and will send request through another TCP connection if needed.
 In HTTP/1.1, persistence is the default, and the connection header is no longer needed.

-By default, HTTP requests are issued sequentially. **Pipelining** is the process to send successive requests, over the same persistent connection, without waiting for the answer.
-This avoids latency of the connection.
-Theoretically, performance could be improved if two HTTP requests were to be packed into the same TCP message. **Pipelining has been superseded by a better algorithm, `multiplexing`, that is used by HTTP/2.**

 ### Domain sharding
 In HTTP/1.x, the browser naively queue all HTTP requests on the client, sending one after another over a single, persistent connection.
 However, this is too slow.
 Hence, the browser vendors are left with no other choice than to **open multiple TCP sessions in parallel**.
 How many?
 In practice, most modern browsers, both desktop and mobile, open up to six connections per host. *(The higher the limit, the higher the client and server overhead, but at the additional benefit of higher request parallelism.
 Six connections per host is simply a safe middle ground.)*